makkus/freckles/docs/creating_freckle_adapters.rst

 Voilà!
 Now we can prepare hosts for all *freckle* folders that contain code that needs *Vagrant* and potentially some *Vagrant plugins*!

-As mentioned above, more documentation on the topic of writing *freckle adapters*  can be found :doc:`here </writing_freckle_adapters>`.
+More documentation to be written.
+Stay tuned!

 .. _vagrant: https://www.vagrantup.com